English

 To reduce the risk of SIDS, it is recommended that infants be placed on their backs to sleep for every nap and bedtime until they are one year old.
 Additionally, it is important to ensure that the sleeping environment is safe and free from any potential hazards, such as loose bedding or soft objects.
 Parents should also avoid exposing their infants to smoke and maintain a comfortable room temperature during sleep.

-While there is no guaranteed way to prevent SIDS from occurring, following these guidelines by the best pediatric hospital in Bangalore, can significantly reduce the risk.
+While there is no guaranteed way to prevent SIDS from occurring, following these guidelines can significantly reduce the risk.
 Parents and caregivers need to stay informed about this condition so they can take necessary precautions and keep their little ones safe.

 A combination of factors can lead to the causes of SIDS, but by definition, the cause is still unknown.
 However, researchers have studied the potential of SIDS causes to try to understand better how and why it occurs.
 Based on the research, the most commonly accepted interpretation is that the babies who die of SIDS have an underlying vulnerability, such as a genetic pattern or brain abnormality.
 Then slowly, with time, they have become exposed to a trigger during early brain or immune system development that vulnerability causes sudden death.